soundpress/RulesOfNYC/docs/c06/index.rst

    (2) be permitted sufficient time to dry, prior to HEPA vacuuming all substrates; and

-   (3) be lightly encapsulated to lockdown residual asbestos.
+   (3) be encapsulated to lockdown residual asbestos.

 (j) Upon barrier disturbance, loss of engineering controls, or termination of tent usage, the tent and the enclosed surfaces shall be treated according to subdivision (i) above.